PumasAI-Labs/NLME-Model/docs/instructors.md

 Start with the `01-population.jl` file.
 Show users how to load `Pumas` with the `using` statement.
-Load a NMTRAN-formatted `DataFrame`, show a preview of the data by going over the column names.
+Load an NMTRAN-formatted `DataFrame`, and show a preview of the data by going over the column names.
 Explain the difference between `evid`s and why some rows have `missing` values (measurement rows, `evid == 1`).
 We suggest using the `iv_sd_3` dataset from `PharmaDatasets.jl`.